blakeburch/blakeburch.com/src/pages/about.md

 ---
 layout: ../layouts/WallofText.astro
-title: "About"
+title: About Me
-description: "A page to learn more about my background and interests."
+description: A page to learn more about my background and interests.
 ---
 # About Me